The Bankrate promise

 You will face late fees

 If your credit card bill is 30 days past due, a late fee will be added to your minimum payment and any promotional APRs could be revoked.
-Late fees can average between $25 and $37 (and that’s just for your first late payment).
-Most credit card companies will increase the late fee charge for subsequent late payments.
-For example, Citibank’s late fee goes from $29 to $40 for any subsequent late payment within the next six billing periods for some of its cards.
+With most credit cards, you’ll typically face a fee of up to $40 for late payments, but be sure to check your card’s terms and conditions.
+Most credit card companies will increase the late fee charge for subsequent late payments, too.
+However, note that all Discover credit cards do not charge a late fee for the first late payment (after that, you’ll face a fee of up to $41).

 Your interest rate may go up